 David asks this rhetorical question to tell Hushai that he will not be alone.
 This can be written as a statement.
-AT: "Zadok and Abiathar the priests will be there to help you."
+Alternate translation: "Zadok and Abiathar the priests will be there to help you."
 (See: Rhetorical Question)

 whatever you hear